We are going to make sustainable steel

 We currently make steel with blast furnace technology, for which we use coal.
 Burning coal releases much CO2.
 We are therefore switching from coal to more sustainable energy sources, thereby reducing our CO2 emissions enormously.

 Saying goodbye to coal is the biggest change for our company ever.
 The process of making steel as we have known it for over 100 years will be completely different.
 The so-called Direct Reduced Iron (DRI) technology and electric furnaces will replace the Blast Furnaces and Cooking and Gas plants.
-By 2030, we aim to have the first plants up and running.
-To do so, we will close Blast Furnace 7 and Cooking and Gas Plant 2.
 The DRI plant will first run on natural gas and - once sufficient hydrogen is available - switch to hydrogen without any modifications.